wmodes/blackrockstation/README.md

 - 5-10 minutes before a train passes, the signal would go to highball.
 - Timing-wise, the lights go from highball to stop after the train passes the station.

+### Commands

+Here are the commands the signalbridge controller responds to:

+- set go
+- set stop
+- request status
+- request log
+- request report

 ## Internal Light Controller

 The light controller controls the internal lighting.
 It has recipes for glitch effects during time-slips as well as recipes for what lighting it provides during different eras.
 Additional notes: